yoichitgy/SwinjectMVVMExample_ForBlog/Carthage/Checkouts/Swinject/CONTRIBUTING.md

 `cd Swinject`

-Then run `carthage bootstrap` command to download and build the frameworks that Swinject uses.
+Then run `carthage` command to download the frameworks that Swinject uses.

-`carthage bootstrap --use-submodules --no-use-binaries`
+`carthage bootstrap --use-submodules --no-build`

 Now it is ready to open `Swinject.xcodeproj`.
 Modify the code, run unit tests, and submit your pull request.

 ### Code Style

 Please have a look at [GitHub Swift Style Guide](https://github.com/github/swift-style-guide), which the existing Swinject code tries to follow.
 If you have a case that is out of scope of the style guide, please try to match the style of the surrounding code.

+If you have [SwiftLint](https://github.com/realm/SwiftLint) installed, some parts of coding style are automatically checked when you build the Swinject project.
+The installation of SwiftLint to your environment is optional.
+[Hound CI](https://houndci.com) triggers SwiftLint to check your pull request.

 ### ERB Files